treysont1/stocktrack/README.md

 Copy this output into your SECRET_KEY variable in the .env file
 9. **Launch App:**
 Now, you can run this project by typing "python3 app.py", then clicking on the link provided in the terminal.
+10. **Close App:**
+To close app, enter Ctrl + C in terminal.
+To close environment, simply enter deactivate

+##### After first time setup, you will only need to run steps 3 and 9.